viamrobotics/docs/docs/components/base/sensor-controlled.md

 tags: ["base", "components"]
 aliases:
   - "/components/base/sensor-controlled/"
-component_description: "A model that wraps other base models with feedback control from a movement sensor"
+component_description: "Wrap other base models and add feedback control using a movement sensor."
 # SMEs: Rand H., Martha J.
 ---

 A `sensor-controlled` base supports a robotic base with feedback control from a movement sensor.

 {{% alert title="Requirements" color="note" %}}
-In order to use feedback control, you must provide a movement sensor that implements [AngularVelocity()](/components/movement-sensor/#getangularvelocity) and [LinearVelocity()](/components/movement-sensor/#getlinearvelocity).
-This will enable feedback control for [SetVelocity()](/components/base/#setvelocity).
+In order to use feedback control, you must provide a movement sensor that implements [AngularVelocity()](/appendix/apis/components/movement-sensor/#getangularvelocity) and [LinearVelocity()](/appendix/apis/components/movement-sensor/#getlinearvelocity).
+This will enable feedback control for [SetVelocity()](/appendix/apis/components/base/#setvelocity).

+In order to use feedback control for [Spin()](/appendix/apis/components/base/#spin), you must also provide a movement sensor that implements [Orientation()](/appendix/apis/components/movement-sensor/#getorientation).

-In order to use feedback control for [Spin()](/components/base/#spin), you must also provide a movement sensor that implements [Orientation()](/components/movement-sensor/#getorientation).
+In order to use feedback control for [MoveStraight()](/appendix/apis/components/base/#spin), you must also provide a movement sensor that implements [Position()](/appendix/apis/components/movement-sensor/#getposition).

-In order to use feedback control for [MoveStraight()](/components/base/#spin), you must also provide a movement sensor that implements [Position()](/components/movement-sensor/#getposition).
-Additionally, heading feedback control while moving straight can be used by providing a movement sensor that implements [Orientation()](/components/movement-sensor/#getorientation) or [CompassHeading()](/components/movement-sensor/#getcompassheading).
+Additionally, heading feedback control while moving straight can be used by providing a movement sensor that implements [Orientation()](/appendix/apis/components/movement-sensor/#getorientation) or [CompassHeading()](/appendix/apis/components/movement-sensor/#getcompassheading).
 {{% /alert %}}

 To configure a `sensor-controlled` base as a component of your machine, first configure the [model of base](/components/base/) you want to wrap with feedback control and each required [movement sensor](/components/movement-sensor/).
-To see what models of movement sensor report which feedback, reference the appropriate column in [Movement Sensor API](/components/movement-sensor/#api).
+To see what models of movement sensor report which feedback, reference the appropriate column in [Movement Sensor API](/appendix/apis/components/movement-sensor/#api).

 Configure a `sensor-controlled` base as follows: